Programme: Kildare

 3 Challenges in Planning / Delivery

-3. Many elderly residents don’t have their own transport and need to get to essential appointments or even weekly shops on buses in all weather and in high flu season.
+- Many elderly residents do not have access to their own transport and must rely on buses to attend essential appointments or complete weekly shopping, often travelling in difficult weather conditions and during periods of high flu and illness risk.

 3 Outcomes / Benefits